SimplySF/simply-data/README.md

       --title=<value>                      Specify the title for the file being uploaded.

 GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
   --json               Format output as json.

 DESCRIPTION
   Upload a file to a Salesforce org.